-NYC's seasonal holiday markets deliver a quintessential holiday shopping experience in the city, with massive outdoor fairs that unfold in scenic locales like Bryant Park, Union Square, and Columbus Circle (there's even a great indoor option at Grand Central Terminal, for those adverse to cold fingers and toes).
-Shoppers can browse an eclectic mix of boutique-style vendors, and refuel with seasonal food and drink.
-Here's everything you need to know about the four best holiday markets in Manhattan, so you can set out on the ultimate shopping spree for everyone on your list:
+New York City's annual holiday markets deliver a quintessential holiday shopping experience in the Big Apple.
+The massive outdoor fairs unfold in scenic locales like Bryant Park, Union Square, and Columbus Circle.
+There's even a great indoor option at Grand Central Terminal, for those averse to cold fingers and toes.
+Shoppers can browse an eclectic mix of boutique-style vendors and refuel with seasonal food and drink.

-Unfolding behind the majestic New York Public Library building in Bryant Park, the Bank of America-sponsored Winter Village offers a winter wonderland atmosphere complete with ample open-air shopping, courtesy of the European-inspired Holiday Shops.
-Browse more than 125 boutique-style vendors, including some two dozen food stands, set up in glass-enclosed kiosks.
-Look for many returning favorites from years past, selling jewelry, toys, clothing, imported chocolates, and stick around for some ice-skating, too—it's the only rink in Manhattan to offer free admission (note: skate rentals are extra, $20).
+Unfolding behind the majestic New York Public Library building in Bryant Park, the Bank of America Winter Village offers a winter wonderland atmosphere complete with ample open-air shopping.
+Browse more than 125 boutique-style vendors, including over two dozen food stalls selling tasty treats from around the world.
+Look for many returning favorites from years past, selling jewelry, toys, clothing, imported chocolates, and stick around for some ice-skating, too—it's the only rink in Manhattan to offer free admission but skate rentals are extra $20.00.

-Where: Grand Central Terminal's Vanderbilt Hall, 89 E. 42nd St. at Park Ave.
+Where: Grand Central Terminal's Vanderbilt Hall, 89 East 42nd Street at Park Avenue.